 Only a delusion addict and alcoholic like myself would think that “no news is good news” in this case.
 When the Deans did not hear from her, they collectively made other plans.

-I would not put these people or myself through the ordeal of recounting all of their collected examples of my out of control behaviors.
+I would not put these people or myself through the ordeal of recounting all of their collected examples of my out-of-control behaviors.
 Instead, I just asked them what they expected.
 They expected me to get help.

 For many of us in the addicted population, any one individual confronting us about our use is ineffective.
 We can argue with the best of them, deflect one person’s point, and use the time-worn, “Well, that’s just his or her opinion.”
-As if one person’s opinion doesn’t count

 And we can spot a weak link the minute we walk into a room.
 The one who will cave if we cry or may think they are somehow responsible for our choices, and we can use that information to distract from the intended purpose of the intervention.

 I knew that none of those people, uncomfortable as they appeared, was going to back down on their guidelines for my continued employment.

-Treatment: The Ultimate Objective
+Getting Help for the Addict: The Ultimate Objective

-Getting the addict help is the fundamental objective; not condemning, shaming, or belittling the person.
+Getting the addict help is the fundamental goal, not condemning, shaming, or belittling the person.
 Whether we act like it or not, most of us feel guilt and remorse for our behaviors; our addiction is just stronger and overrides those feelings.

-A trained interventionist lets the family and friends vent about their anger, fear and sometimes guilt.
-It isn’t that there is anything wrong with having these emotions, or that they can’t be discussed leading up to the intervention.
+A trained interventionist lets the family and friends vent about their anger, fear, and sometimes guilt.
+There isn’t anything wrong with having these emotions and should be discussed leading up to the intervention.

-Having a written statement, often revised and reworked several times is the norm.
-These letters convey the love, concern and how the relationship used to be before drugs and alcohol took over.
+The norm has a written statement from each participant, often revised and reworked several times.
+These letters convey the love, concern, and how the relationship used to be before drugs and alcohol took over.
 How do these letters do this?
 By reinforcing the following:

 5. That today, there is a choice – treatment, with a plan in place, or, and then state the alternative.

-- Go to detox if it is medically indicated.
+- Go to detox if medically necessary.

 - Come home and enter outpatient treatment for 12 weeks